 REALTORS®, in their real estate employment practices, shall not discriminate against any person or persons on the basis of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 (Amended 1/14)

 Specifically, when advertising properties, make sure that your marketing does not express a preference that a particular buyer be of a specific racial, ethnic or age group, or of a certain familial status.
-For example, when adding remarks to the Matrix system, you should avoid phrases that imply that a particular home is perfect for “empty nesters”, “single individuals”, “families with small children” or “married couples”, for example.
+For example, when adding remarks to the Matrix system, you should avoid phrases that imply that a particular home is perfect for “empty nesters,” “single individuals,” “families with small children” or “married couples.”

 Staff encourages Realtors® to use words that describe the specific property and not for whom it might be best suited.
 In addition, refrain from using phrases that describe a neighborhood that could be construed as discriminating against a group of people.
-Avoid describing a neighborhood as, of example, “kid friendly” or “primarily Hispanic”.
-Further, using words like “exclusive”, “private”, or “integrated” are also discouraged.
+For example, avoid describing a neighborhood as “kid friendly” or “primarily Hispanic.”
+Further, using words like “exclusive,” “private” or “integrated” are also discouraged.
 These words imply a preference for one group over another and hint at that community’s makeup.
 Try also to avoid pointing out known racial, ethnic or religious landmarks that may be nearby.
 Those landmarks are easily identified by potential buyers so it is not necessary to mention the homes proximity to those land marks in your advertising.

-Realtor® A listed a property in a new subdivision.
-At the instruction of his client, Seller X, Realtor® A did not file information on the listing with his Board’s MLS, did not place a “For Sale” sign on the property and did not advertise the property in the local newspaper.
-Seller X had told Realtor® A that he wanted the sale handled quietly, with the new purchasers being people who would “fit into the neighborhood — people with the same socioeconomic background” as the other residents of the subdivision.
+REALTOR® A listed a property in a new subdivision.
+At the instruction of his client, Seller X, REALTOR® A did not enter the listing in the MLS, did not place a “For Sale” sign on the property and did not advertise the property online.
+Seller X had told REALTOR® A that he wanted the sale handled quietly, with the new purchasers being people who would “fit into the neighborhood — people with the same socioeconomic background” as the other residents of the subdivision.

-At the hearing, Realtor® B told the Hearing Panel of receiving a copy of the marketing letter from his mother, who had recently moved to the subdivision.
-Realtor® B advised the panel that he had checked the Board’s MLS for information on the property, had driven past the house to look for a “For Sale” sign and had scanned the Sunday real estate section of the local newspaper for information on the property.
-Finding no mention of the property in either the MLS or the newspaper and noting the absence of a sign on the property, Realtor® B concluded that Realtor® A’s marketing strategy was to limit access to the property to individuals preselected by the current residents.
-“In my mind,” said Realtor® B, “this could only mean one thing.
-Realtor® A was deliberately discriminating against home seekers from other areas, or those with different backgrounds, who would never have the opportunity to learn about the house’s availability.
-Obviously, Realtor® A was directing all of his marketing energies into finding purchasers who would not disrupt the ethnic and economic character of the neighborhood.”
+At the hearing, REALTOR® B told the Hearing Panel of receiving a copy of the marketing letter from his mother, who had recently moved to the subdivision.
+REALTOR® B advised the panel that he had checked the MLS for information on the property, had driven past the house to look for a “For Sale” sign and had searched online for any information on the property.
+Finding nothing, REALTOR® B concluded that REALTOR® A’s marketing strategy was to limit access to the property to individuals preselected by the current residents.
+“In my mind,” said REALTOR® B, “this could only mean one thing.
+REALTOR® A was deliberately discriminating against home buyers from other areas, or those with different backgrounds, who would never have the opportunity to learn about the house’s availability.
+Obviously, REALTOR® A was directing all of his marketing energies into finding purchasers who would not disrupt the ethnic and economic character of the neighborhood.”

-The Hearing Panel found Realtor® A in violation of Article 10 of the Code of Ethics.
-In their decision, the panel advised Realtor® A that no instruction from a client could absolve a Realtor® from the obligation to market properties without regard to race, color, religion, sex, handicap, familial status, country of national origin, sexual orientation, or gender identity, as expressed in Article 10.
+The Hearing Panel found REALTOR® A in violation of Article 10 of the Code of Ethics.
+In their decision, the panel advised REALTOR® A that no instruction from a client could absolve a REALTOR® from the obligation to market properties without regard to race, color, religion, sex, disability, familial status, country of national origin, sexual orientation, or gender identity, as expressed in Article 10.
 There was no doubt, in the panel’s opinion, that the exclusive use of “Choose Your Neighbor” letters to market the property was designed to circumvent the requirements of Article 10.